Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: The Proposed Framework

+It is shown~\cite{goodfellow2014explaining} that the adversarial robustness of deep neural networks can be improved by updating the model parameters over adversarial examples.
+That is because the generalization error of neural networks on adversarial examples can be minimized during model training.
+However, it will encounter a few issues if we apply adversarial training on federated learning directly.
+Specifically, one intuitive solution for generating adversarial examples is to separately maximize the generalization error in each local client (see Subsection~\ref{sec:discussion} for more discussion).
+Its drawbacks are two folds: First, it will significantly increase the computational burden and memory usage on local clients.
+Second, the locally generated adversarial examples make the augmented data distributions of local clients much more biased~\cite{Xie2020Intriguing}, which challenges the standard server-level aggregation mechanisms~\cite{mohri2019agnostic}.

+Instead, we study the adversarial robustness of federated learning from the perspective of bias-variance decomposition.
+The following theorem shows that in the classification setting, the generalization error of a learning algorithm can be decomposed into bias, variance, and irreducible noise.
+Note that this decomposition holds for any real-valued loss function in the binary setting~\citep{pedro2000unified} with a bias \& variance trade-off coefficient that has a closed-form expression. \begin{theorem} In binary case, the decomposition in Eq.~(\ref{eq:bias_variance_noise}) is valid for any real-valued loss function that satisfy $\forall_y L(y,y) = 0$ and $\forall_{y_1 \neq y_2} L(y_1, y_2) \neq 0$ with $\lambda = 1$ if $y_m = y_*$ or $\lambda=-\frac{L(y_m,y_*)}{L(y_*, y_m)}$ otherwise. \end{theorem}

+The proof of Theorem~\ref{theorem:bvd_pedro} is similar to~\citep{pedro2000unified}, we omit it here for space.
+Note that noise is irreducible and we usually drop this term in real applications~\citep{yang2020rethinking,pedro2000unified,valentini2004bias,geman1992neural}.
+Commonly used loss functions for this decomposition are square loss, zero-one loss, and cross-entropy loss with one-hot labels.
+For the multi-class setting, the closed-form solution of coefficient $\lambda$ for cross-entropy loss is given as follows.

+{\bf Remark.} Intuitively, when $y_m = y_*$, no bias is induced and the generalization error mainly comes from variance; when bias exists $y_m \neq y_*$, a negative variance will help to reduce error when the prediction is identical to the main prediction or optimal prediction; otherwise, the variance is set to zero.
+In this paper, neural networks that use cross-entropy loss and mean squared loss with softmax prediction outputs are studied.
+Thus, we inherit their definition of bias \& variance directly, but treat the trade-off coefficient $\lambda$ as a hyper-parameter to tune because no closed-form expression of $\lambda$ is available in a general multi-class learning scenario.

-It has been well studied~\cite{belkin2019reconciling,pedro2000unified,valentini2004bias} that in the classification setting, the generalization error of a learning algorithm on an example is determined by the irreducible noise, bias and variance terms as defined in Eq. (\ref{eq:bias_variance_noise}).
-Similar to the previous work, we also assume a noise free learning scenario where the class label $t$ is a deterministic function of $x$ (i.e., if $x$ is sampled repeatedly, the same values of its class $t$ will be observed).
-This motivates us to generate the adversarial examples by attacking the bias and variance terms induced by clients' models as:
+Following~\citep{pedro2000unified,valentini2004bias}, we assume a noise-free scenario where the class label $t$ is a deterministic function of $x$ (i.e., if $x$ is sampled repeatedly, the same values of its class $t$ will be observed).
+The bias and variance can be empirically estimated over the clients' models.
+This motivates us to generate the adversarial examples by attacking the bias and variance induced by clients' models as: